boxed/p/Documentation/UserGuide.md

-# User Guide for p, the genral project manager
+# User Guide for p, the general project manager
 Many languages have their own project manager.
 Some examples are cargo for rust, elm for elm, lein for clojure,